SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Proof of theoretical properties

 \subsection{Topology preserving (Theorem \ref{theorem:topology_preserving})}

-\begin{proof} As shown by Appendix \ref{appendix:optimal_gamma}, each $u^{(k)}$ produces topology preserving (invertible) deformations (architecture of $u^{(k)}$ is described in Section \ref{sec:topology_preserving_u}).
-Since the overall deformation is composition of multiple outputs of $u^{(k)}$ and their inverses, the whole deformation is then also invertible, and the method is topology preserving. \end{proof}
+\begin{proof} As shown by Appendix \ref{appendix:optimal_gamma}, each $u^{(k)}$ produces topology preserving (everywhere positive Jacobian determinants) deformations (architecture of $u^{(k)}$ is described in Section \ref{sec:topology_preserving_u}).
+Since the overall deformation is composition of multiple outputs of $u^{(k)}$ and their inverses, the whole deformation has also everywhere positive Jacobians since the Jacobian determinants at each point can be obtained as a product of the Jacobian determinants of the composed deformations. \end{proof}

 The inveritibility is not perfect if the compositions of $u^{(k)}$ and their inverses are resampled to the input image resolution, as is common practice in image registration.
 However, invertibility everywhere can be achieved by storing all the individual deformations and evaluating the composed deformation as their true composition (see Section \ref{sec:inference} on inference variants and the results in Section \ref{sec:results}).